avimallu/IntelligentReceiptSplitter/README.md

 ### Prerequisites

 You will need [`ollama`](https://ollama.com/) installed and running with a model of your choice available.

-The default is `qwen2.5:7b`, while this is easily configurable you don't really need a more powerful model.
+The default is `tulu3:8b`, while this is easily configurable you don't really need a more powerful model.
+If you have the compute, then use `gemma2:27b` for higher accuracy.
+If you would like to choose, run `pytest` and choose the ones that pass enough of the extraction tests.

 ### Python virtual environment